Samsung TV 2019: A complete guide to every new 4K QLED TV from Samsung

 The Q85 brings much of the same great qualities seen in the Q90R to a substantially cheaper price, even if the sound and picture aren’t quite a match for the flagship TV.

-The Q85R has fewer dimming zones, although the brightness remains the same at 1500 nits.
+The Q85R has fewer dimming zones, although the brightness remains the same as the Q85R at 1500 nits.
 The Q80R also drops the One Invisible Cable for the Clean Cable solution.

 It was previously thought that the Q80R would come with a One Connect box but this appears to not be the case.
 Owners will have to make do with the set’s Clean Cable solution.